-The texting while driving ban, which goes into effect on Sept.
+The texting while driving ban, which went into effect on Sept.
 1, 2017, had widespread support and understandably so.
-The Department of Public Safety attributes 455 deaths and 3,000 serious injuries due to distracted driving.
+The Department of Public Safety attributes 455 deaths and 3,000 serious injuries a year to distracted driving.

 Texting While Driving Ban

-Section 545.4251 has been added to the Transportation Code.
+The texting while driving ban can be found in Section 545.4251 of Transportation Code.
 It prohibits the use of a portable wireless communication device to “read, write, or send an electronic message while operating a motor vehicle unless the vehicle is stopped.”
 A first offense results in a fine of $25 to $99.
 A subsequent offense will result in a fine of $100 to $200.

 Electronic messages include texts, emails, and other communications that are read from or entered into a wireless communication device for the purpose of communicating with another person.